Thursday, January 29, 2009

 I didn't want to talk through the entire 45 minutes.
 I did want hands on time, but we did not end up opening up the tablets.
 I was happy to have the Activotes to have everyone interact with the presentation at least every five minutes or so.
 I found out that 17 out of 18 teachers remembered the word wiki from our June training session.

 I wanted to show off a teacher's wiki.
 She worked hard to have her second grade students write letters to service men and women.
 We have a teacher in the building with a son in Iraq, so it was easy to find a direct contact.
-As we talked about what she was doing with the students, I asked her if she would like to have the students record themselves rea
+As we talked about what she was doing with the students, I asked her if she would like to have the students record themselves reading the letters.

 I offered to scan the letters and have the students come to the computer lab one at a time to record their letters.
 I put all the digital media (sound and scanned images) on a CD.
 She estimates that it took an hour to learn how to use Wikispaces with me to create pages, links, and add the media.
 She finished the wiki at home.